JupyterPhysSciLab/Instructor_tools/README.md

   * 0.5.3
     * Added options to flag cells as allowed to be hidden.
     * Added ability to test hide/show of cells.
+    * Added ability to place light blue highlight bar at left of markdown cells.
     * README updates.
   * 0.5.2 Better messages and Readme updates.
   * 0.5.1